Medium/oid/README.md

 more mathematically: `hash(x) !== hash(y)` implies that `x !== y`, but
 `hash(x) === hash(y)` does not imply that `x === y`.

-For regular objects (including arrays and functions), this returns an arbitrary internally-generated id number.
+For normal objects (including arrays, functions, and regular expressions), this returns an arbitrary internally-generated id number.

 For strings, this returns a hash based on the characters contained in the string.
 The algorithm used is similar to (but not quite identical